Some commonly asked wedding ceremony questions…

 Will you travel anywhere?

-Yes, I’ve celebrated weddings in different towns, interstate and in Bali.
+Yes, I’ve celebrated weddings in different cities, towns, interstate and internationally.
 Want to fly me to Paris for your wedding?
 I won’t say no!!

 What venues can you celebrate weddings in?

 - Weddings in the Yarra Valley and Dandenong Ranges

 - Beach Weddings

 - Hot Air Balloon Weddings